DViteri2/Sports-Analytics/README.md

 ## Overview

-In this project, I performed data preprocessing, model training, and prediction tasks using various machine learning techniques.
-The main objectives were to clean and prepare the data, train multiple regression models, perform hyperparameter tuning, and make predictions on the target variable, GAIN.
-The project includes scripts for processing the dataset, training different models, and saving the predictions.
+In this project, I aimed to analyze and predict key performance metrics in football games using machine learning techniques.
+The primary focus was on predicting the GAIN values, which represent the yards gained in a play.
+The workflow involved several key steps:

+1. **Data Preprocessing**: Cleaning and preparing the raw dataset by handling missing values, encoding categorical variables, and scaling numerical features.
+2. **Model Training**: Training multiple regression models, including RandomForest, XGBoost, CatBoost, and GradientBoosting, to predict the GAIN values.
+3. **Hyperparameter Tuning**: Performing hyperparameter tuning to optimize the models for better performance.
+4. **Prediction**: Using the trained models to predict missing GAIN values in the dataset and validating the model performance.
+5. **Ensemble Modeling**: Combining the predictions of multiple models using a stacking ensemble to improve the accuracy of the predictions.

 ## Project Structure